- Home

 Gardens are wonderful places to entertain loved ones or enjoy a glass of wine or homemade lemonade in the sun.
 If this sounds familiar, an outdoor bar could be the upgrade you’re looking for.

-Or, if you want to spend a little more to create a bigger bar with a roof and extra shelves, the video below from Wickes will show you how to use decking and fence posts.
+Or, if you’d like to spend a little more on a bigger bar with a roof and extra shelves, the video below from Wickes will show you how to use decking and fence posts.

 Once your bar is complete, you can also have fun decorating it.
-Creating your own bar signs and menus, and using paint, fairy lights, or lanterns, are all good options.
+Creating bar signs and menus, and adding paint, fairy lights, or lanterns, are all good options.

 6. Look after your lawn

-Lawns often get overlooked, but they can play a significant role in how lush your garden looks.
+Lawns often get overlooked, but they can significantly affect how lush your garden looks.

-Mowing your lawn regularly and removing weeds as they crop up are some of the best things you can do for your lawn to promote healthy growth.
+Mowing your lawn regularly and removing weeds as they crop up are some of the best things you can do to promote healthy growth.

-You can also collect and store rainwater to keep your lawn hydrated during dry spells.
+You can also collect and store rainwater to hydrate your lawn during dry spells.
 And, if it’s looking particularly sparse in places, try adding grass seed.
-Though, it’s important to skip this step if you have a dog, as grass seeds can cause injuries.
+However, it’s important to skip this step if you have a dog, as grass seeds can cause injuries.

-For more lawn care tips, check out this article from Gardeners’ World.
+For more information, check out these lawn care tips from Gardeners’ World.

 7. Add candles, lanterns, or solar-powered lights

-If you want to create cosy, ambient vibes in your garden after dark, why not try adding some candles, lanterns, or solar-powered lamps?
+If you’d like to create cosy, ambient vibes in your garden after dark, why not add candles, lanterns, or solar-powered lamps?

-Whether you have a tiny patio, a balcony, or the full works, lighting can work wonders to make your evenings more magical.
+Whether you’ve got a tiny patio, a balcony, or the full works, lighting can work wonders in making your evenings more magical.

 You can also get creative with the types of lighting you choose and how you arrange them.
-For example, you could use solar-panelled lamps to light up a pathway at ground level, present lanterns and candles in clusters on tables or walls, or drape fairy lights across fences.
+For example, you could use solar-panelled lamps to light up a ground-level path, present lanterns and candles in clusters on tables or walls, or drape fairy lights across fences.

-Though, with string lights, it’s always best to put them somewhere where birds and other wildlife won’t get tangled up.
-If you live somewhere with a large glow worm population, it’s also best to avoid coloured lights, as these can confuse them.
+With string lights, it’s best to put them somewhere birds and other wildlife won’t get tangled up.
+If you live in a place with a large glow worm population, it’s also best to avoid coloured lights, as these can confuse them.

-Garden lighting can be bought quite cheaply from places like Amazon and Wilko – or you could have a go at making DIY lanterns by punching holes in tin cans or placing string lights in a glass bottle.
+Garden lighting can be bought cheaply from places like Amazon and Wilko – or you could try making DIY lanterns by punching holes in tin cans or placing string lights in a glass bottle.

 8. Repurpose old furniture

-Old interior furniture that you no longer want or need can have plenty of use outdoors instead.
-As mentioned earlier, bathtubs can easily be turned into planters and decorated in any way that you like – for example, by using paints or mosaics.
+Old interior furniture you no longer want or need can have plenty of use outdoors, instead.
+As mentioned earlier, bathtubs can easily be turned into planters and decorated in any way you like – for example, with paints or mosaics.

-You could also place plant pots in the seats of broken chairs, or plant greenery in an old chest of drawers.
-Check out these 20 brilliant ideas from DIYnCrafts to get inspired.
+You could also place plant pots in broken chairs, or plant greenery in an old chest of drawers.
+Check out these 20 brilliant repurposing ideas from DIYnCrafts for inspiration.

 Old step ladders can also make ideal homes for potted plants and herbs, and pallets can be used to make outdoor sofas or armchairs.
-Take a look at the creative examples in this article from Huffington Post.
+Take a look at the creative examples in this furniture upcycling article from the Huffington Post.

 9. Create borders

-If you want to add some stylish touches to your garden while keeping the cost down, why not use garden borders?
-This can also be a helpful way to keep your outdoor space neat and tidy by dividing areas into separate ‘rooms’.
+If you’d like to add some stylish touches to your garden while keeping the cost down, why not use garden borders?
+This can also be a helpful way to keep your outdoor space neat by dividing areas into separate ‘rooms’.

-There are various ways you can create borders or edges, but the most common is to add traditional lawn edging.
-It’s usually stuck in the ground with stakes in between your flower beds and lawn.
+You can create borders or edges in various ways, but the most common is to add traditional lawn edging.
+It’s usually stuck into the ground with stakes between your flower beds and lawn.

-Alternatively, you could separate areas of your garden using large rocks, stones, shells – or by digging a border and filling it with pebbles.
-Gabion garden wall edging (a square or rectangular metal cage filled with rocks) is also becoming a popular option.
+Alternatively, you could separate areas of your garden using large rocks, stones, or shells – or by digging a border and filling it with pebbles.
+Gabion garden wall edging (a square or rectangular metal cage filled with rocks) is also becoming popular.
 Some people even use long grass or bedding plants to create borders.

 To see some of these ideas, plus plenty more, head over to the Digs Digs website.